Delta Air Lines Asks Mom To Leave First Class Seat Because Her Baby Was Crying

 “On our way to LA a few days ago it was my first time flying with Ruby, I had a screaming crying sleepy baby who was so overwhelmed that she couldn’t fall asleep.
 My husband and I paid for first class so that we’d have the extra space and could lay down with her,” Ariella wrote in a lengthy Instagram post, recalling the incident.

-She added: “Once we were boarded I was getting tons of eye rolls and head shakes from fellow passengers on @delta because my baby was crying (as if I could just look at Ruby and say okay now it’s time to stop????).
+She added, “Once we were boarded I was getting tons of eye rolls and head shakes from fellow passengers on @delta because my baby was crying (as if I could just look at Ruby and say okay now it’s time to stop????).
 I tried to ignore the people until 10 minutes passed and a flight attendant came over to me and asked me and my baby to move to the back of the plane (as if the people in the back didn’t matter).”

 “I started crying because I was so stressed and anxious and instead of the stewardess being helpful and compassionate she instead made the situation worse,” she explained.
 “I don’t know what’s right and wrong when it comes to flying with a baby but after telling a few people the story they were in shock.”